Meneabe/meneabe.github.io/sample_page.md

 Based on the data and hypothesis that sales of 2Market products is driven by social media advertising, I made five(5) assumptions about the data and variables.
 The following are the assumptions:

-Linearity: The relationship between the independent variable (Facebook, Instagram and Twitter) and the dependent variable (sales) is linear.
+Linearity: The relationship between the predictor variable (Facebook, Instagram and Twitter) and the predicted variable (sales) is linear.

 Scatter plot: